Medical Marijuana FAQs

 A medical marijuana doctor must follow up and re-evaluate patients in person every 30 weeks.
 Medical marijuana cards must be renewed yearly with the Florida Department of Health Registry online.
 Here is the online portal to apply for and renew your medical marijuana card.

 Dispensaries are privately licensed companies in Florida that provide medical cannabis.
 You may go to a dispensary location or call for delivery to your home.

 READY TO GET STARTED?

-Alternative medical marijuana treatment can help you relieve symptoms and treat or cure diseases.
+Alternative medical marijuana treatment can help you relieve symptoms or cure diseases.
 Setup a doctor consultation today!

 STILL HAVE QUESTIONS?

-Some of the most common questions regarding Medical Marijuana and how to receive a recommendation are answered on this page.
+See out answers to some of the most common questions regarding medical marijuana and how to receive a recommendation.
 If you still have unanswered questions, contact us and speak to a certified physician.